 Freshly harvested elderflowers retain their healing properties best when used within hours of picking

-Native American tribes also discovered the healing properties of their indigenous elder species independently.
-They used elderflower infusions for similar purposes, treating fevers, inflammation, and skin conditions.
-This cross-cultural recognition of elderflower’s benefits speaks to the plant’s genuine therapeutic value.
+Native American tribes also discovered the healing properties of their indigenous elder species independently, using elderflower infusions for fevers, inflammation, and skin conditions.
+The same plant, found independently on two continents, used for the same purposes.
+That kind of convergence is hard to dismiss.

 The Victorian era saw elderflower reach new heights of popularity in Britain.
 Elderflower water became a fashionable cosmetic, used to lighten freckles and soothe sunburned skin.
 The flowers were also transformed into champagne, cordials, and vinegars that graced the tables of both wealthy estates and humble cottages.